Sagoskatt-Development/PollenForecastSupport/index.md

 ### Privacy Policy
 PollenForecast is committed to serving you an ad-free environment and as such it has a limited free tier and a more elaborate paid tier.
-We do not collect or sell your information as we intend to cover all usage and pollen data costs with the the paid tier.
+We do not collect or sell your information as we intend to cover all usage and pollen data costs with the paid tier.

-For some app functionality we do need a device identifyier in combination with a location.
+For some app functionality we do need to retrieve a device identifyier in combination with a location.
 This applies to the following functionality:
 - Daily push-notifications in case of elevated pollen levels at your chosen location
+- Manual pollen data retrieval

 #### Data collection
 ##### Location data